ashur/ppppost/README.md

 ### Mastodon

-You'll need to provide the following details to configure a bot for Mastodon:
+You'll be prompted for the following details when configuring a bot for Mastodon:

 - Instance (ex., `mastodon.social`)
 - Access Token